edyi8001/Pewlett-Hackard-Analysis/README.md

 - There's total of 1549 qualifying retiring employees for the mentorship program
 - A lot of the higher up roles will need a lot of mentorship due to the lack of qualifying retiring employees

+## Summary
+With a total of 90,398 retiring titles, in turn are roles that need to be filled for the upcoming "silver tsunami".
+There's total of 1549 qualifying retiring employees for the mentorship program.
+Which in return with qualifying retiring employees they will need to be spread thin in order have mentorship over the new/promoted employees